 What Is a Cleanse?

-There are two Beachbody cleanses: the 3-Day Refresh and the 21-day Ultimate Reset.
-These cleanse diets don’t just eliminate junk from your diet — they also focus on fueling your body with nutrient-rich foods that support your natural detoxification processes.
+These programs don’t just eliminate junk from your diet — they also focus on fueling your body with nutrient-rich foods that support your natural detoxification processes.

 “Fluids, fiber, and phytonutrients from fruits and vegetables can go a long way in terms of supporting your wellness and your body’s natural systems,” Faye says.

 By stripping your diet down to the essentials, you’re giving your liver and kidneys a chance to do their job more efficiently.

 While you’ll probably shed a few pounds in the process, the real goal of the Beachbody cleanses is to reshape the way you think about nutrition.